 BMW 2 Series Active Tourer MPG & CO2

 The most economical choice of engine is the 216d diesel, capable of returning up to 60.1mpg on the cheapest trim level.
 If you choose the smaller alloy wheels, this version emits from 124g/km of CO2.
-More powerful 2.0-litre 218d and 220d models are also offered, managing up to 56.5 and 54.3mpg respectively.
+The more powerful 2.0-litre 218d can match the 216d, while the 220d can manage up to 56.5mpg.

 That means company-car users face Benefit-in-Kind (BiK) tax ratings that are about average due to the 4% surcharge on diesel, but the 216d is two bands lower than the 218d or 220d.

 The most cost-effective petrol model to run is the 218i - the least powerful petrol option.
-It uses a three-cylinder turbocharged petrol that also powers the MINI hatchback and is capable of up to 44.8mpg.
-Economy drops only slightly to 44.1mpg, if you go for the seven-speed dual-clutch automatic gearbox.
-A more powerful 220i model is also available with a dual-clutch automatic, returning up to 42.8mpg and the same BiK rating as the manual 218i.
+It uses a three-cylinder turbocharged petrol that also powers the MINI hatchback and is capable of up to 46.3mpg, whether you go for the standard manual gearbox or the seven-speed dual-clutch automatic option.
+A more powerful 220i model is also available with the automatic gearbox, returning up to 45mpg and a similar BiK rating to the manual 218i.

 The absolute economy champion of the range is the 225xe plug-in hybrid model.
-This uses electric motors and batteries connected to the 1.5-litre turbo petrol engine and is said to return up to 166.2mpg.
-CO2 emissions of 39-41g/km mean that it is London Congestion Charge exempt and sits in the lowest BiK benefit banding.
+This uses electric motors and batteries connected to the 1.5-litre turbo petrol engine and is said to return up to 176.6mpg, which may be achievable if you charge the battery frequently.
+CO2 emissions of 37-39g/km mean that it is London Congestion Charge exempt and sits in a low BiK benefit banding.

 Before you buy, check the car's exact CO2 emissions rating, because the size of the alloy wheels on some cars change the CO2 figure, as can the addition of BMW’s xDrive four-wheel-drive system.

-All BMW 2 Series command a yearly road-tax charge of £150, except for the 225xe plug-in hybrid model, which qualifies for the lower £140 rate.
-Spend over £40,000 and you'll also need to budget for a £325 road tax surcharge in years two to six.
+All BMW 2 Series cost the standard rate of VED (road tax), except for the 225xe plug-in hybrid model, which qualifies for the discounted rate.
+Spend over £40,000 and you'll also need to budget for the surcharge in years two to six.

 Since they have the same engine range, the BMW 2 Series Active Tourer and its lengthened BMW 2 Series Gran Tourer sister fall into the same insurance groups – between groups 11 and 23.
 The Mercedes B-Class has similar insurance ratings when engines are compared size-for-size.
 We always recommend, though, that you contact your insurance provider before making a purchase decision.